GLAM-Workbench/glam-workbench-template/{{cookiecutter.temp_directory}}/CONTRIBUTING.md

 * `project_name` – this will be the name of the corresponding section in the GLAM Workbench and will probably be either the name of a GLAM organisation, or a specific collection, eg: 'Trove newspapers', 'National Museum of Australia'.
 * `project_description` – a brief description for the README
 * `creators` – add your name and ORCID id to the nested `creators_list`.
-This is used to pre-populate the `.zenodo.json` metadata file and can be changed later.
+This is used to pre-populate the `.zenodo.json` and `ro-create-metadata.json` files and can be changed later.

 The other values can be left as they are.